dmcd2356/cpsvo_dev/scripts/README.md

 **dbdump.sh**

+  This script dumps the current database from your sandbox into a file (date stamped) in the Drupal development path.

+**dbprod.sh**

-  This script dumps the current database into a file (date and time stamped) in the Drupal development path.
+  This script dumps the current database from the production VO into a file (date stamped) in the Drupal development path.

 **copyimages.sh**